Lithium-ion battery inspection

 Optimal inspection method for each type of LiB

 There are various types of LiBs, depending on their constituent parts such as electrodes and their shapes.
 Since the optimal inspection method differs for each type, the choice of inspection method is very important in LiB quality control.
-For example, the three most common battery shapes are "cylindrical," "square," and "pouch (laminated)," but the internal inspection method using X-rays differs depending on the internal electrode structure (stacked or wound).
-The X-ray detector also varies depending on whether in-line or off-line inspection.
+For example, the three most common battery shapes are "cylindrical", "square", and "pouch (laminated)".
+However, the internal inspection method using X-rays differs depending on the internal electrode structure (stacked or wound).
+The X-ray detector also varies depending on whether in-line or off-line inspection is used.

 Types of LiB

-The typical inspection methods at each LiB types
+The typical inspection methods for each LiB type

 X-ray inspection for cylindrical lithium-ion batteries